Talk to a certified appraiser: (888) 789-4639 · Mon–Fri 8am–6:30pm CT

 About using RUG Index appraisals for insurance coverage

 Your coverage should be at the insurance replacement value — not the resale value.
-For a rug with a resale value of $10,000, the insurance replacement value is approximately $26,000 (2.6× multiplier).
+For a rug with a resale value of $10,000, the insurance replacement value is typically a multiple of the resale value.
 This reflects the cost to source and purchase a comparable rug from a retail dealer, including dealer markup and sourcing time.
 Under-insuring at resale value is one of the most common mistakes rug owners make.

 Yes.
-RUG Index reports are formatted specifically for insurance use and include all the information underwriters need: the insurance replacement value, the appraiser's USPAP credentials, the RICA number, physical description, condition documentation, and photographs.
+RUG Index reports are formatted specifically for insurance use and include all the information underwriters need: the insurance replacement value, the RICA number, physical description, condition documentation, and photographs.
 If your carrier has a specific form they require, contact us and we'll work with your appraiser to format accordingly.

 Payments & Fees